uha0001/Scripting_project/README.md

 ### Step 4: Genome Annotation using Prokka
 Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.
 For detail about installation and use of this tool, move into "Prokka" sub-directory.
+Seperate directory created to run this program as Prokka will redirect outputs into new sub-directory for each annotated genome.
+To avoiding over-populating the main page with output directories, it is convinient to work in seperate directory

 ### Step 5: Biosynthetic Gene Cluster Identification.
 Using antiSMASH to identify biosynthetic gene clusters(BGCs) in all genomes.